ali-sanjid/ali-sanjid/README.md

 📶Tableau

 - 🔭 I’m currently working on freelance projects.
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning Data Viz
 - 🤔 I’m looking for help with Data Analytics
 - 💬 Ask me about how to learn Python and SQL if you are an absolute beginner
 - 📫 How to reach me: ali.smsanjid@gmail.com